gomyway1216/TicTacToe5/README.md

 Gomoku - Five in a row - TicTacToe 5 version
 ==============================

-This repository contains the personal project to explore game playing mechanizm by using Android. <br />
+This repository contains a personal project to explore game playing mechanism by using Android.  <br />
-I published this app on Google Play store.
+I published this app on the Google Play store.
 It is free! https://play.google.com/store/apps/details?id=com.yudaiyaguchi.tic_tac_toe_5

 Function
 ------------

-Created the simple UI that user can choose the size of the board, number of players, AI level and who goes first.
+I have created the simple UI that user can choose the size of the board, number of players, AI level and who goes first.
 AI uses my own evaluation function.
 I commented out Min-Max for future reference to make the AI even stronger.
-AI results in choosing good moves quickly and beated everyone arond me with their all of their trials.
+AI results in choosing good moves quickly and beat everyone around me.
-While user is playing, user can easily unmove the move that they made or start new game/go back to home screen.

 Purpose and fixes
 --------------